yegor256/blog/_posts/2017/feb/2017-02-21-say-no-to-google-recruiters.md

 Disclaimer: I do realize that these are multi-billion-dollar companies, the best in the industry, and I'm nothing compared to them.
-I do realize that their recruiters don't care about my answers&mdash;they simply click "delete" and move on.
+I do realize that their recruiters don't care about my answers---they simply click "delete" and move on.
 I also realize that they will never see this post, and this article probably won't change anything.
 However, I have to write it.